Information about Public Records Requests

 - educational records that are protected under the Family Educational and Right to Privacy Act (FERPA)

 - medical treatment records

 - information compiled from referral to or participation in an employee assistance program

 - other records, the release of which is prohibited by state or federal law

 Information contained in records that is not subject to release under the O.R.C. will be either visibly redacted or the requester will be informed why requested records may not be viewed, including legal authority.

-In the event that the requester requests copies of records, copied records may be duplicated on paper or the same medium as the University maintains them.
+In the event that the requester requests copies of records, copied records may be duplicated on paper or on the same medium as the University maintains them.
 Charges for copying and/or scanning of records maintained only in paper form will be assessed at a rate of $0.10 per copy, $0.05 per scan, and $1.00 for compact discs.
 Other tangible mediums will be assessed at cost.
 There is no charge for electronic transfer of records that are maintained in an electronic file.
 Postage will be charged at cost for records that are mailed.
 Payment of these costs is expected in advance and copying requests may be held until receipt of payment.
 No charge will be assessed for staff time to review or make copies.